-Black blazer or school jacket / fleece
+Black blazer or school jacket / fleece Black blazer or school jacket / fleece

 Parents will appreciate the wisdom of changing into suitable clothing for P.E. lessons and it is advisable that children bring shorts, t-shirts and soft shoes for such lessons.
 Weekly outdoor P.E. takes place regardless of weather.
 Please ensure that suitable outdoor wear, including tracksuit / cagoule and outdoor trainers is brought to school.